cyberbotics/webots/docs/discord/technical-questions-2020.md

 > nvm the last question, but what are the encoders?

-<@239507682111913984> The encoders are only simulated, actually decorative, they just rotate like the physical robot I have
+`@Simon Steinmann` The encoders are only simulated, actually decorative, they just rotate like the physical robot I have